OnepointConsultingLtd/onepoint-chat-server/README.md

 - Main Chat Server: Port 4000 (WebSocket server for chat functionality)
 - History Server: Port 5000 (REST server for fetching chat history)
+- You can also run the development server using vite during development time.
+-

 ## Config Files